DEVIL’S FOOD DONUTS are insanely delicious. Covered in a vanilla-butter glaze, they’re better that the real deal and healthier too!

 In a medium bowl, combine flour, brown and white sugar, cocoa powder, baking powder and salt until mixed together.
 In a separate large mixing bowl, whisk together milk, egg, canola oil, and vanilla.

-Beat the dry ingredients with the buttermilk mixture until the batter is well combined and smooth.
+Beat the dry ingredients with the milk mixture until the batter is well combined and smooth.